You can find an image gallery of all the pics here

 The new brushes were installed (0.5” x 0.625” x 1.437” carbon brushes, part number 10-506221), and I bolted the motor back onto the diff.
 Wired everything up again, and….. nothing.
 Not a damn thing.
 The controller was confirmed working with the ‘motor tester menorah’, and the motor was confirmed working by wiring it up directly to the battery.
 Hey, at least the new brushes worked.
 This only meant the forward/reverse contactor as being the problem, which is odd because I can hear it clicking when changing directions on the dash.
 Turns out this wasn’t sufficient, and I needed a 12V F/R contactor.

 From here, I had a few things to consider.
 The motor could be faulty, but fixable.
 Looking at the actual manual for the GE motor showed the ‘clocking’ - the positioning of the brushes along the commutator - could not be changed outside the factory.
-The windings were good, and I ran in the brushes to ensure good contact with the commutator.
-There was simply nothing I could do to fix the motor.
+I had assumed the windings were good, and on paper everything should have worked.
+But it didn’t.
+It was time to say fuck it.

 This was the lowest point of the project.
 There was nothing I could do except replace the motor.
 And if I’m going to do that, I might as well go big.
-The car will now have an (HPEVs AC-12 motor)[https://www.thunderstruck-ev.com/ac-12-w-1234-5371-clone.html] from Thunderstruck Motors.
-The AC-12 motor – (HPEVs link)[https://www.hpevs.com/ac–electric-motor-for-club-car-golf-cars-ac-12-07-51.htm] – is a motor made for the golf cart industry, but on a scale that’s a bit crazy.
+The car will now have an HPEVs AC-12 motor from Thunderstruck Motors.
+The AC-12 motor – HPEVs link – is a motor made for the golf cart industry, but on a scale that’s a bit crazy.
 The stock motor in my comutacar was 6HP; the HPEVs motor will max out at about 36HP.
 This gives me a lot more torque for the San Francisco hills, and a few videos on Facebook lead me to believe the car will eventually do wheelies.
 The motor kit cost about $3k, but that also gets me a new motor controller.

 The new motor also required a new motor mount.
 This was designed in Fusion360 and sent to PCBway for manufacturing.
 I highly recommend this way of manufacturing – it was less than 10 days and $250 to get a brand new motor mount.